Mihirgupta25/open-source-tracker/README.md

 ✅ **All EventBridge rules are now active** for both staging and production environments:

-- **Frequent Data Collection**: Star growth data collected every 6 hours
-- **Daily Collection**: PR velocity and issue health data collected daily at 11:50 PM PST
+- **Daily Collection**: Star growth, PR velocity, and issue health data collected daily at 11:50 PM PST
 - **Weekly Collection**: Package downloads collected every Sunday at 11:50 PM PST

 The rules were temporarily disabled during data migration but have been successfully re-enabled.
+Star growth collection has been optimized from every 6 hours to once daily for efficiency.

 ---